virtapp/terraform-devtron-deployment/README.md

-    Supports different deployment strategies: Blue/Green, Rolling, Canary, and Recreate Implements GitOps to manage the state of Kubernetes applications Provides deployment metrics like; deployment frequency, lead time, change failure rate, and mean-time recovery Seamless integration with Grafana for continuous application metrics like CPU and memory usage, status code, throughput, and latency on the dashboard
+    Supports different deployment strategies: Blue/Green, Rolling, Canary, and Recreate Implements GitOps to manage the state of Kubernetes applications Provides deployment metrics like; deployment frequency, lead time, change failure rate, and mean-time recovery

 🚀 Technologies